Length of vector

 The take-away of the above comparison is the following:

-If you are implementing a complex mathematical task involving multiple aspects, try to separate these aspects in different functions.
+If you are implementing a complex mathematical task involving multiple objects, try to separate these aspects in different functions.

 The final good coding practice that we discuss is documentation.
 Ideally, you should always explain inside a function what the inputs and outputs are, and for larger scripts it is good to indicate what every part of the script does.
 For smaller functions and scripts this is not always necessary.
 We will next give an example for Newton’s method as in the previous section